How do tarot cards work to enhance your natural psychic gifts?

 So, how do tarot cards work?

-The cards work by awakening symbols that are buried deep within your psyche.
-They then pop up to your clear-thinking, daily grind, rational, relentlessly logical mind.
+The cards work by resonation.
+They awaken the memories of symbols that are buried deep within your psyche.
+These pop up into your clear-thinking, daily grind, rational, relentlessly logical mind.
 As they do this, they bring emotional content with them that is disturbing to that rational part of you (because it sees no logical reason for those feelings).
 Emotional reactions to the tarot cards are the main sign that these symbols are awakening your psychic powers.

 When you look at tarot cards, you see a glare of signs, shapes, symbols, flowers, weapons, bodies, animals, monsters, angels, suns, moons and stars.
 It is overwhelming.
 There are patterns in the madness, though, even if you are not aware of them.